jrobind/thefrontendcoach.com/src/posts/college-vs-bootcamp-vs-self-taught.md

 A rather large caveat I’d like to touch on before we proceed is that just because you attend a bootcamp or you decide to enroll in a computer science degree programme (or similar) this doesn’t mean that you won’t need to self-teach.
 The development space is constantly evolving and it’s moving incredibly fast (especially within the front end), there is so much to learn, **whatever path you decide to take you will inevitably need to get comfortable with self-teaching**.

 Many readers will be wondering whether you need a computer science degree to become a developer.
-In short, the answer is no. I don’t have one, and I’m completely self-taught.
-I’ve worked on some really exciting projects with industry-leading brands such as Google, so I’m an example that it’s definitely possible.
+In short, the answer is no. I don’t have one, I’m completely self-taught and I’ve worked on some really exciting projects with industry-leading brands including Google.

 ## To degree, or not to degree